ovh/docs/pages/cloud/storage/highperf-veeam/guide.en-gb.md

 - In the **Name** field, specify a name for the new object storage repository.
 - In the **Description** field, enter an optional description.
 The default description contains information about the user who added the object storage repository, date and time when the object storage repository was added.

-If you wish to limit the maximum number of tasks that can be processed at once, select the **Limit concurrent tasks to #** check box.
+If you wish to limit the maximum number of tasks that can be processed at once, select the **Limit concurrent tasks to N** check box.

 ![Specify Object Storage Name](images/highperf-veeam-2022010416461795.png)